-The printer has a function to make it possible to identify which printer has printed a particular Braille book.
-It is done by sending a command along with the Braille book that tells the printer to print it's identification.
+The printer has a function to make it possible to identify which printer has printed a particular braille book.
+It's done by sending a command along with the braille book that tells the printer to print its identification.
 On this setting you can set a 5 character code or name that identifies this particular printer.